UnityHPC/unity-web-portal/CONTRIBUTING.md

 ### Changes to Dev Environment

-Should the default schema of the web portal change, the `ldap/bootstrap.ldif` and `sql/bootstrap.sql` must be updated for the LDAP server and the MySQL server, respectively.
+Should the default schema change, the `ldap/bootstrap.ldif` and `sql/bootstrap.sql` must be updated for the LDAP server and the MySQL server, respectively.

 ## Testing